-A major piece of this messaging was the delivery of informational packages to approximately 5,200 properties in Brandon, based on the age of the property, that have the potential to have a lead water service connection, either: from the water main to the property line, from the property line to the house, or both.
-The package contained information on how residents could determine if they had a lead water service connection coming into their home, the health risks associated with lead in drinking water, how they could test their drinking water for lead concentrations, and what steps to take if their test results were found to be above the current National Drinking Water Guidelines.
+The mailout package contained information on how residents could determine if they had a lead water service connection coming into their home, the health risks associated with lead in drinking water, how they could test their drinking water for lead concentrations, and what steps to take if their test results were found to be above the current National Drinking Water Guidelines.
 All of this information has been made publicly available on the City of Brandon website at:

-City of Brandon - Lead Water Services Information
+• City of Brandon - Lead Water Services Information

-Subsequent to the informational campaign, the City developed and rolled out a 2016 Water Filter Rebate Program, to provide eligible property owners/residents with a cash rebate of up to \$100 to assist with the purchase of water filtration systems and/or filters which meet the NSF/ANSI-53 certification for the removal of lead.
-This program has continued annually since that time, including in 2023.
-This program will continue to run in 2024.
+In addition to the informational campaigns, the City developed and rolled out a 2016 Water Filter Rebate Program, to provide eligible property owners/residents with a cash rebate of up to \$250 to assist with the purchase of water filtration systems and/or filters which meet the NSF/ANSI-53 certification for the removal of lead.
+This program has continued annually since that time, including in 2024.
+This program will continue to run in 2025.

 Lead service line replacement is the best method of lead leaching mitigation, though the financial commitment to do so can be the deciding factor for many homeowners.
 The City is reviewing the policy in place to make this option more viable to homeowners on both the public-side and private-side of the lead service line.

-As an additional long-term solution, the City of Brandon is evaluating the use of orthophosphate dosing in the water treatment process to mitigate corrosion control and lead leaching in effected service connections.
+As an additional long-term solution, the City of Brandon is evaluating the use of orthophosphate dosing in the water treatment process to mitigate corrosion control and lead leaching in effected service connections through a corrosion control study.
+Planning for orthophosphate dosing implementation has begun.